Auto Theft Laws in California

 Grand Theft Auto in California: Felony Penalties

-If the stolen vehicle is valued at more than $950, the person can be convicted of grand theft auto.
-Grand theft is a wobbler offense that can be charged as a misdemeanor or a felony.
+Stealing an automobile with a market value of more than $950 is considered grand theft auto.
+Grand theft is a wobbler offense that can be charged as a misdemeanor or a felony based on factors like the severity of the case, the defendant's age and background, and the strength of the evidence.
 A conviction for a misdemeanor carries a maximum sentence of up to one year in jail.
-If convicted of a felony, a person faces prison time of 16 months, two years, or three years.
-A second felony for auto theft, joyriding, or any felony theft involving a vehicle carries a penalty of two, three, or four years in prison.
+If convicted of a felony, a person faces 16 months, two years, or three years in jail.
+(The Criminal Justice Realignment Act eliminated prison as a sentence option for various felonies, including grand theft auto, in California in 2011.)

 Petty Theft of a Vehicle in California: Misdemeanor Penalties